 EU study looking at further action to protect workers from exposure to hazardous medicines

 According to the new Directive: “No later than 30 June 2020 the Commission shall, taking into account the latest developments in scientific knowledge, and after appropriate consultation with relevant stakeholders, in particular health practitioners and health professionals, assess the option of amending this Directive in order to include hazardous drugs, including cytotoxic drugs, or to propose a more appropriate instrument for the purpose of ensuring the occupational safety of workers exposed to such drugs.
 On that basis, the Commission shall present, if appropriate, and after consulting management and labour, a legislative proposal.”
 The text adds that “In doing so, access to the best available treatments for patients should not be jeopardised”.

-The Commission will consult social partners (including HOSPEEM and CEEP, of which the NHS European Office is a member) before presenting a legislative proposal, which will provide the opportunity for us to feed in to and shape the consultation response even if the UK has left the EU by this stage.
+The Commission is consulting social partners (including HOSPEEM and CEEP, of which the NHS European Office is a member) before considering whether to present a legislative proposal, which provides the opportunity for the NHS European Office to feed in to and shape the consultation response.